elanatframework/Code_behind/doc/new_features_on_new_versions.md

 ## Version 4.3

 **New features:**
+- View only in GET method feature
+- Ability to using `Write` method in View
+- Ignore Layout for PostBack action
+- Added Transient DOM feature
+- Added SPA mode feature
+- Faithful to REST by adding many methods such as `PutBack`, `PatchBack`, `DeleteBack` and etc.
+- Conditional features for status control
+- Confirm in events
+- Calling WebAssembly methods in many programming language such as C/C++, C#, Rust, JAVA, AssemblyScript, GO.
+- Call methods feature
+- Upper feature
+- Added Message and Alert
+- Possibility of swapping two tags
+- Added access to the head section
+- Added ability to change title
+- Allowing modular development of WebFormsJS
+- Calling internal scripts
+- and a series of minor features and improvements

+**Problems that were solved:**
+- The issue requiring the action attribute in the form tag has been resolved
+- The issue fetching random in WebFormsJS has been resolved

+### Version 4.3.1

+- Adding `IsRegexNoneMatch` method

+**Problems that were solved:**
+- Fixed name matching issue in action control between alert and label
+- The `EndTransientDOM` and `CallMethod` methods have been modified
+- The problem with the `IsTrue` and `IsFalse` methods has been solved

+## Version 4.4

+**New features:**
 - Ability to compress data for sending data to the server via WebFormsJS
 - New `SendBack` feature for sending all types of data